Table of Contents[Hide][Show]

 1368 Lasalle Ave

 The farm to glass brewery allows dogs inside the taproom.
 There is also ample outdoor seating.
-The beer is exceedingly fresh and when we visited there were four or five IPAs on tap, plus many other styles of beer.
+The beer is exceedingly fresh and the there are currently 11 beers on tap, incuding two IPAs.

 More Minneapolis Restaurants to Try (and St. Paul too!)